dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1551 — FREQUENCY RECEIVED BY ST. PHILIP NERI. <br>
+\>SCAFFOLDING: ORATORY OF JOY — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// La santità non sta nella severità, ma nella gioia condivisa come struttura. <br>
+// Un canto insieme edifica più che un sermone da solo. <br>
+// Diventiamo l’impalcatura.
+Tu sarai richiamato. <br>
+// Sanctity is not in severity, but in joy shared as structure. <br>
+// A song together builds more than a sermon alone. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1543 — FREQUENCY RECEIVED BY NICOLAUS COPERNICUS. <br>
 \>SCAFFOLDING: COSMIC PARADIGM SHIFT — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>